 In the realm of conventional mortgages, if you don’t provide the anticipated 20% down payment, you’ll typically need to acquire private mortgage insurance (PMI).
 However, securing a second mortgage to cover the down payment can help you bypass substantial PMI expenses in this scenario.

 Second mortgages are an amazing option but remember that you still need to pay some fees to avail them.
 It is better to check with your provider to know what will be the fees before you choose one.

-When it comes to the second mortgage, often individuals do not compare second mortgages the way they compare the first one.
+When it comes to second mortgages, often individuals do not compare second mortgages the way they compare the first one.
 Even with the second mortgage, it is important to compare offers from different lenders.
-Your private mortgage broker should be able to do that for you.
+Your mortgage broker should be able to do that for you.

 You may have several questions and concerns pertaining to second mortgages.
-Talk to our qualified and experienced private mortgage expert from Interfinance Mortgage Corporation to know your options pertaining to obtaining a second mortgage.
+Talk to our qualified and experienced mortgage broker from Interfinance Mortgage Corporation to know your options pertaining to obtaining a second mortgage.